diodechain/diode-docs/content/docs/Features/chat-commands.md

 weight: 204
 draft: false
 ---
-In a Diode Drive channel, messages that start with "/" are called chat commands.
+In a Diode Collab channel, messages that start with "/" are called chat commands.
 These chat commands can perform various functions and display helpful information.

 Chat commands and the automated responses to them don't send any data to the Channel members, only the sender can see them, and they disappear after leaving the page.